ConfederacyOfGaia/Gaia/players-guide.md

 ##### Youth

-- -2 to Strength, reinstated when the character turns 15 (26 for elves)
+- -2 to Strength, reinstated when the character turns 16 (26 for elves)
-- -2 to Wisdom, reinstated when the character turns 15 (26 for elves)
+- -2 to Wisdom, reinstated when the character turns 16 (26 for elves)
-- Most backgrounds unavailable; use common sense.
+- Most backgrounds are unavailable to the very young; use common sense.
 (E.g., no Politician or Soldier)

 ##### Middle age